← Back

 MC1187401 (Updated) Microsoft dark themes for SharePoint sites

-(Updated) Microsoft dark themes for SharePoint sites SharePoint will introduce two new Microsoft-designed multi-color dark themes, available out-of-the-box for site owners and admins to enhance branding and visual comfort. ...with Microsoft accessibility standards No impact to existing themes or site functionality Note: Previously applied.
+(Updated) Microsoft dark themes for SharePoint sites SharePoint will offer two new Microsoft-designed multi-color dark themes for site owners and admins to enhance site branding with modern dark palettes.
+[Introduction] Coming soon to SharePoint: Site owners and admins will be able to apply two new Microsoft-designed multi-color dark themes. .

 MC1169573 (Updated) Microsoft PowerPoint: Find and add company approved images with Brand Images